 Upon entering “Readingville,” the focus shifts to a celebration of Dr. Seuss’s best-loved stories, as well as rhyming, alphabet, and story games with a focus on honing reading skills.

-- The ABC Wall is an interactive larger-than-life version of Dr. Seuss’s ABC (1963).
+- The ABC Wall is an interactive larger-than-life version of Seuss’s ABC (1963).
 As children touch various letters, they hear the phonetic sound of the letter being pressed, and the artwork from the book appears on the wall with the associated text below.
-Parents and caregivers will expand on the educational possibilities of the ABC Wall by making a game out of the letters, instructing children to find specific ones or to identify the letter with which certain letters begin.
+Parents and caregivers will expand on the educational possibilities of the ABC Wall by making a game out of the letters, instructing children to find specific ones or to identify the letter with which certain words begin.

 - In Green Eggs and Ham WordPlay, children enter the railroad cave from Green Eggs and Ham (1960) to find word game stations.
-The games are based on rhyming vocabulary of the story, and have been designed with different levels to serve a variety of age groups.
+The games are based on the rhyming vocabulary of the story, and have been designed with different levels to serve a variety of age groups.
 The youngest visitors rhyme pictures of objects, and older children rhyme written words.
 More advanced readers can play a rhyme racing game.
-The cave area is constructed from an open side to encourage guidance and participation from adults.
+The cave area is constructed with an open side to encourage guidance and participation from adults.

 - In front of a One fish, Two Fish, Red Fish, Blue Fish (1960) mural sits the Wump of Gump, a seven-humped creature belonging to Mr. Gump.
 Children can climb around and onto the Wump, pretending to ride behind Mr. Gump.
 Quotes from the story surround the characters and the scenes, allowing families to read favorite portions of the story aloud as they play.